FREE CONSULTATION (314) 361-4300

 All of these situations can be complicated legal matters.
 Often, if you do not precisely follow all instructions when applying for benefits, you may not get the full extent of compensation you deserve for your disability.
 Workers compensation laws provide compensation based on a statutory guideline, assessing benefits according to a value placed on the specific body part and the seriousness of the injury.
 How much compensation you receive depends on your previous wage and the extent of your disability according to your doctor.
 Getting an accurate and objective assessment is vital in seeking a fair treatment.

 The Law Office of James M. Hoffmann has a strong history of helping injured workers get the medical attention and financial compensation that they need.
 Based in St. Louis, and handling workers compensation cases throughout the State of Missouri, our law firm will ensure that your rights are protected.
-Please call (314) 361-4300 or toll free at (314) 361-4300 for a free and private consultation.
+Please call (314) 361-4300 for a free consultataion for a free and private consultation.

 Updated: September 21, 2020